EndPointCorp/end-point-blog/2013/11/07/install-pentaho-bi-server-5-enterprise.html.md

 biserver-ee$ ./start-pentaho.sh
 ```

-Install the licenses for the plugins by login as admin user (default—Admin:password) or install through the command line
+Install the licenses for the plugins by login as admin user (default—​Admin:password) or install through the command line

 Administration -> License -> install licenses for plugin by click +